NVIDIA/NeMo-Aligner/docs/user-guide/sft.rst

                python /opt/NeMo/scripts/checkpoint_converters/convert_llama_hf_to_nemo.py \
                    --input_name_or_path /path/to/llama --output_path /output_path/mcore_gpt.nemo

+    .. tab-item:: Nemotron-340B
+        :sync: key3

+        #.
+Download the model from `Huggingface <https://huggingface.co/nvidia/Nemotron-4-340B-Base>`__.
+        #.
+For all scripts you can point ``*.restore_from_path`` to the directory you downloaded.
+           NOTE: because of the 340B's size, it's recommended to use TP8 PP24 which will be safe for algorithms in aligner.

 After these steps you should have a file ``mcore_gpt.nemo`` to use in NeMo-Aligner.